 Course fees per credit hour are the same as Special Student tuition (see “Special Fees and Deposits” in the Expenses section).
 Financial aid is normally not available for students participating in the program.
 Participation in the High School Scholars Program will require coordination of the student’s college and high school course schedules.
 Rhodes’ Office of Admission will gladly assist the students, teachers, and counselors with these arrangements.

-Advanced Placement and International Baccalaureate credit may not be used to satisfy Rhodes’ Foundation requirements except for scores in English and certain scores of 5 on AP exams and 6 or 7 on IB higher-level exams.
+Advanced Placement and International Baccalaureate credit may not be used to satisfy Rhodes’ Foundation requirements except for scores in English and, in certain subjects, scores of 5 on AP exams, D3 or higher on Cambridge Pre-U exams, and 6 or 7 on IB higher-level exams.
 All students must take the Rhodes placement test in the appropriate language to determine proficiency and placement, including students who took an AP language exam in that language.
-For more information about Advanced Placement and International Baccalaureate credit, go to rhodes.edu/1347.asp.
+For more information about Advanced Placement and International Baccalaureate credit, go to rhodes.edu/registrar/1330.asp.

 A student, who has successfully completed advanced secondary school education, including the British Advanced Level Examinations, the French Baccalaureate, the German Abitur, or the equivalent, may receive some advanced standing or transfer credit at Rhodes for that work.
 Such credit is not granted, however, until the student has been admitted and has enrolled at Rhodes, at which time his or her credentials will be reviewed by the Registrar and the academic departments in which the credit(s) will be applied.

 In order to reserve a place in the class, all accepted students must submit a non-refundable $400.00 enrollment deposit to the College.
-Mailed deposits must be postmarked no later than our deadline of May 1 (December 15 for Early Decision; June 15 for transfer students).
+Mailed deposits must be postmarked no later than our deadline of May 1 (December 15 for Early Decision I; February 15 for Early Decision II; June 15 for transfer students).
 The deposit is not an extra charge but is credited to the student’s account and deducted from other expenses.
 The balance of the first tuition, fees, room and board payment is due in early August.
 The College cannot guarantee that a residence hall room will be available unless this balance is paid at that time.